SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

 The area surrounding Winooski, Vermont offers several secluded tent camping options within an hour's drive.
 Mount Philo State Park Campground provides tent-focused camping with just 10 sites (7 tent sites and 3 lean-tos) situated in a wooded setting with hiking trails leading to scenic overlooks of Lake Champlain.
-Indian Brook Reservoir offers a more primitive experience with walk-in tent sites accessible via a 15-minute hike or by kayak, featuring tent platforms nestled in the woods near the water.
+Indian Brook Reservoir offers a more primitive experience with walk-in tent sites accessible via a 15-minute hike or by kayak, featuring tent platforms near the water.
+These tent campsites near Winooski are well-suited for hikers and anglers seeking direct access to trails and lakeside settings without the crowds of larger campgrounds.

 Most tent campgrounds in the region require some degree of planning and self-sufficiency.
 Mount Philo's sites include fire pits and picnic tables, with clean bathrooms and coin-operated showers (50 cents for 5 minutes).
 Sites are well-spaced for privacy, though relatively close to bathrooms.
 At Indian Brook Reservoir, campers should prepare for the walk-in access, with no drive-up options available.
 The reservoir's tent platforms are spacious but offer limited privacy between sites, with shared privy facilities.
 Fire rings are provided at most locations, and many parks enforce quiet hours for a peaceful experience.